stemid/captiveportal/README.md

 This app was specifically written for such a hotspot and as such requires a lot of other configuration around it.
 This is an ongoing [documentation project here](https://wiki.sydit.se/teknik:guider:networking:captive_portal_med_iptables).

+## More documentation

+I've moved all examples from the [aforementioned wiki-page](https://wiki.sydit.se/teknik:guider:networking:captive_portal_med_iptables) to the docs/examples directory.

 # Plugins

 Plugins are executed when the user clicks through the captive portal form, whether they submit data or just approve an EULA these plugins are executed.